JasonPuglisi/descent/README.md

 automatically determine weather units, OpenWeatherMap cannot, so the app defaults to imperial units unless otherwise manually specified.

+### Spotify Image Fallback

+If Last.fm is unable to find an album image, the [Spotify Web API](https://developer.spotify.com/web-api/) may be used as a fallback.
+You will need to provide API authorization through a client ID and client secret assigned by Spotify.
+Set your client ID as the `SPOTIFY_CLIENT` environment variable, and your client secret as the `SPOTIFY_SECRET` environment variable.

 ### Phillips Hue Control

 To enable Phillips Hue control, visit